FabricMC/fabric-docs/develop/networking.md

 A payload is the data that is sent within a packet.
 :::

-This can be done by creating a Java `Record` with a `BlockPos` parameter that implements `CustomPayload`.
+This can be done by creating a Java `Record` with a `BlockPos` parameter that implements `CustomPacketPayload`.

 @[code lang=java transcludeWith=:::summon_Lightning_payload](@/reference/latest/src/main/java/com/example/docs/networking/basic/SummonLightningS2CPayload.java)

 At the same time, we've defined:

-- An `Identifier` used to identify our packet's payload.
+- A `ResourceLocation` used to identify our packet's payload.
 For this example our identifier will be `example-mod:summon_lightning`.

 @[code lang=java transclude={13-13}](@/reference/latest/src/main/java/com/example/docs/networking/basic/SummonLightningS2CPayload.java)